scala/docs.scala-lang/_overviews/contribute/documentation.md

 * SIP (Scala Improvement Process) Proposals and more

-Please read [contributing to the docs.scala-lang.org site](/contribute.html) through before embarking on changes.
+Please read [Add New Guides/Tutorials](/overviews/contribute/add-guides.html) through before embarking on changes.
 The site uses the [Jekyll](https://jekyllrb.com/) markdown engine so you will need to follow the instructions to get that running as well.

 ### Updating scala-lang.org